 Metropolis Bangkok.
 If you travel to Thailand, you will almost certainly end up in Bangkok.
 Do you feel like you’ve already seen all the sights and experienced all the highlights?
 Then read on.
-We have been to Bangkok countless times and reveal in this article our personal insider tips for Bangkok.
+We have been to Bangkok countless times and reveal in this article our personal insider tips and our favourite hidden places in Bangkok.

-1. The Best Pad Thai in Bangkok: Nunu Pad Thai
+1. Insider Tip for the Best Pad Thai in Bangkok: Nunu Pad Thai

 For a long time, Thip Samai (now very famous) was our number one point of reference for the best Pad Thai in Bangkok.
 Nowadays, the line of people coming out of the shop has just become too long for us.
 Sometimes you have to wait an hour before finally getting a seat.
 No biggie… we found a Pad Thai that tastes MUCH better.